Use these strategies to plan your fundraisers:

 Sample fundraising ideas

-Try putting together a CHOP Buddy Walk cookbook as a year-round fundraiser.
-Collect recipes from family and friends.
-The books can be produced for $2-$3 and can be sold for $8-$10 each.
+College recipes from your family and friends and create a CHOP Buddy Walk® cookbook as a year-round fundraiser.
+The books can be produced for $2-3 and can be sold for $8-10 each.

 Get your team together for a local car wash.
 Need a place to have it?
 Ask your local gas station or convenience store if you can use their parking lot!